travis-ci/docs-travis-ci-com/user/build-stages.md

       script: ./deploy
 ```

-## How does this work with deployments?
+## Build stages and deployments

-You can combine build stages with our [deployment integration](https://docs.travis-ci.com/user/deployment/).
+You can combine build stages with our [deployment integration](https://docs.travis-ci.com/user/deployment/):

-For example:

 ```yaml
 jobs: